apriltaoyvr/apriltaoyvr/README.md

-👋 I'm interested in web development and ui/ux design.
+👋 I'm interested in web development and UI/UX.

-🐈 Aside from that, I love beautiful things.
-Pigeons, rats, and cats are some of my favourites.
-And I have a passing interest in fashion and painting.
+🐈 Aside from that, I love beautiful things, linguistics, fashion, and dance.
+I'm also very fond of pigeons, cats, and rats.